kmiit/onepluspad2_pvmfw/README.md

-Port pvmfw from OnePlus 13 to 12 with github action
+Port pvmfw from OnePlus 13 to Pad with github action
 =============================================================

+> # !Attention:
+> ## Haven't test on my device!

 Features
 ========
-- Port pvmfw from OnePlus 13 to OnePlus 12
+- Port pvmfw from OnePlus 13 to OnePlus Pad Pro (Pad 2)
 - Microdroid works

 Attention
 ========
 - Backup your data
-- The modified images you flash need to be the same as the OS version your OnePlus 12 is running
+- The modified images you flash need to be the same as the OS version your OnePlus Pad Pro is running

 Guide
 ======